cylc/cylc-doc/src/user-guide/installing-workflows.rst

 - the run-name is specified as ``_cylc-install``

-- the workflow name is invalid, for example it is an absolute path or it starts with `.` or a `-`
+- the workflow name is an absolute path or invalid

+  Workflow names are validated by :py:class:`cylc.flow.unicode_rules.SuiteNameValidator`.

+  .. autoclass:: cylc.flow.unicode_rules.SuiteNameValidator

 - the install will create nested run directories, i.e. installing a workflow in a subdirectory of an existing run directory.